codatio/codat-docs/docs/using-the-api/webhooks/troubleshooting.md

 #### Response timeout

-When your webhook endpoint fails to respond to the message within {timeout duration}, we consider this to be a failed message.
+When your webhook endpoint fails to respond to the message within 15 seconds, we consider this to be a failed message.

 We recommend you set up the endpoint to simply receive the message and respond to it, and add it to a queue for asynchronous processing.
 This will help avoid timeouts.